hero media

 Little-known fact: The bras that can be seen dangling from the ceiling are said to have started accumulating in the 80s.
 And because the pub doesn’t have any windows, just flyscreens, these smalls are regularly washed.

-Address: 16 Stuart St, Daly Waters NT 0852
+Address: 16 Stuart St, Daly Waters, NT

-9. The Old Canberra Inn, Canberra, Australian Capital Territory
+9. The Old Canberra Inn, Canberra, ACT

 Famously older than the city of Canberra itself, this suburban inn began life as a humble timber slab and pole home for Irish immigrants in 1857.

-By 1876 it became a mail and passenger coach stop on the Yass to Queanbeyan run, serving beer and food to travellers, before transforming into a family home once again in 1887.
+By 1876, it became a mail and passenger coach stop on the Yass to Queanbeyan run, serving beer and food to travellers, before transforming into a family home once again in 1887.

-Finally, in 1976, after undergoing sensitive restorations, the property received its licence once again and became known as The Old Canberra Inn.
+Finally, in 1976, after undergoing sensitive restorations, the property received its licence once again and became known as The Old Canberra Inn .

 Today, a sense of the inn’s rich history still pervades its cosy interiors.
-Between its beamed ceilings, creaky wooden floors, and timber walls you’ll find wood-burning fireplaces and Chesterfield sofas.
+Between its beamed ceilings, creaky wooden floors, and timber walls, you’ll find wood-burning fireplaces and Chesterfield sofas.

-And what The Old Canberra Inn’s outdoor area lacks in historical artefacts it makes up for with a family-friendly space that promises a spacious paved beer garden, complete with a children’s play area.
+And what The Old Canberra Inn’s outdoor area lacks in historical artefacts, it makes up for with a family-friendly space that promises a spacious paved beer garden, complete with a children’s play area.

 Little-known fact: The Shumack family, who built the original hut on this very plot, is credited with making substantial contributions to the development of Canberra.

-Address: 195 Mouat Street, Lyneham ACT 26
+Address: 195 Mouat Street, Lyneham, ACT

 Chloe Cann is an award-winning freelance travel and food writer, born in England, based in Melbourne and Roman by adoption.
 Since honing her skills at City St George's, University of London with a master's degree in journalism, she's been writing almost exclusively about travel for more than a decade, and has worked in-house at newspapers and travel magazines in London, Phnom Penh, Sydney and Melbourne.
 Through a mixture of work and pleasure, she's been fortunate enough to visit 80 countries to date, though there are many more that she is itching to reach.
 While the strength of a region's food scene tends to dictate the location of her next trip, she can be equally swayed by the promise of interesting landscapes and offbeat experiences.
 And with a small person now in tow, travel looks a little different these days, but it remains at the front of her mind.